Handbook home

 Overview

 The basis for decision making in biotechnology is often the analysis of data.
-In order for these decisions to be reliable data must be correctly collected and analysed.
+For these decisions to be reliable data must be correctly collected and analysed.
 To control costs data should be efficiently collected and it needs to be properly stored and managed.
-The interpretation of an analysis requires some knowledge of basic statistical ideas and techniques and the results will often be communicated to a non-specialist audience who will make decisions based on the presentation.
-Alternatively decisions may be made from the analyses and interpretations of others.
+The interpretation of an analysis requires some knowledge of basic statistical ideas and techniques, and the results will often be communicated to a non-specialist audience who will make decisions based on the presentation.
+Alternatively, decisions may be made from the analyses and interpretations of others.
 This subject examines the whole process of data collection, analysis and decision making.

 This subject is a core subject for Master of Biotechnology (MC-SCIBIT) and examples and curriculum are designed for MC-SCIBIT students.